Imeneallouche/KVM-VM-Manager/README.md

 - Start a specified virtual machine
 - Stop a running virtual machine (with an option for a graceful shutdown)
 - Display the name of the hypervisor
-- Placeholder functionality for retrieving the IP address of a VM
+- Retrieving the IP address of a VM

 <br><br>